-The more contractors you hire, the more labor-intensive payroll becomes.
+The more contractors you hire, the more labor-intensive your costs become.
 It’s important to plan ahead for this because you will have to produce tax forms, track hours and/or projects, and issue payments to each individual.
 Remember that contractors can negotiate how they are paid, so theoretically, each contractor could negotiate a different form of payment.
 This can quickly become an administrative nightmare, so it’s important to have a clear idea of how many people you’re going to hire before negotiating payment terms and methods.

 How frequently (and how much) will you be paying your contractors?

 Different forms of payment have different cost structures, so it’s important to understand payment amounts and how frequently you’re going to be paying your contractors.
-For example, let’s say you need to make a one-time payment to a contractor of $50,000.
+For example, let’s say you need to make a one-time payment to a domestic U.S. contractor of $50,000.
 It might make sense to do a wire transfer at a transfer fee of $30.
 However, if you’re paying a contractor $2,000 a week for 25 weeks, you’ll be charged 30 dollars each time.
-This will cost you $750 in transfer fees over the course of the contract.
+This will cost you $750 in wire transfer fees over the course of the contract.

 Where is your contractor located?

 In some cases, you may need to hire an independent contractor who is working abroad.
 In this scenario, currency exchange rates come into play.
-Depending on how you pay these employees, the fees can become costly, not to mention the added security concern.
+Depending on how you pay these non-employees, the fees can become costly, not to mention the added security concern.